 The fascias can be considered as a system composed of connective tissue that envelops, connects and communicates the body, demonstrating in recent years to be an active and resistant tissue that is present throughout the body and that has great importance in the body's metabolism.
 In addition, fascia fulfills the important function in terms of movement, organisation and separation of muscles, ensuring their protection and autonomy.

-The first International Congress of Fascia Research in 2007 formulated a broad definition of the fascia as the soft tissue component of the connective tissue system, emphasizing its uninterrupted three-dimensional extensions in the form of a band and highlighting its functional attributes.
+The first International Congress of Fascia Research in 2007 formulated a broad definition of the fascia as the soft tissue component of the connective tissue system, emphasising its uninterrupted three-dimensional extensions in the form of a band and highlighting its functional attributes.

 The congress went on to include joint and muscle capsules, organs, septa, ligaments, retinacula, aponeurosis, tendons, myofascia, neurofascia and other fibrous collagens as fascial forms, inseparable from the surrounding connective tissues.

-It should be noted then that the fascia is not a passive structure, but a functional organ of stability and movement, practically inseparable from all the surrounding tissue.
+It should be noted that the fascia is not a passive structure, but a functional organ of stability and movement, practically inseparable from all the surrounding tissue.

-Classical anatomy recognizes the existence of fascial planes (formerly called aponeurotic), describing them as a kind of envelopes that surround the muscles and viscera, fixing and protecting their concrete space within the human body.
+Classical anatomy recognises the existence of fascial planes (formerly called aponeurotic), describing them as a kind of envelopes that surround the muscles and viscera, fixing and protecting their concrete space within the human body.